 Side effects of chemotherapy

-- Low white blood cells which increases the risk of infection
+- Low white blood cells, which increases the risk of infection

-- Low platelet counts which can cause bleeding or bruising after minor cuts or injuries
+- Low platelet counts, which can cause bleeding or bruising after minor cuts or injuries

-- Low red blood cells (anemia) which can cause problems like fatigue and shortness of breath
+- Low red blood cells (anemia), which can cause problems like fatigue and shortness of breath

-Cisplatin can cause kidney damage, so you will be given large amounts of IV fluids before and after chemotherapy to help protect the kidneys.
+Cisplatin can cause kidney damage, so you'll be given lots of IV fluids before and after chemo to help protect the kidneys.
 Both cisplatin and paclitaxel can cause nerve damage (called neuropathy).
 This can lead to numbness, tingling, or even pain in the hands and feet.
 Ifosfamide can injure the lining of the bladder, causing it to bleed (called hemorrhagic cystitis).
 To prevent this, you might be given large amounts of IV fluids and a drug called mesna along with the chemo.